rbroggi/leaderelection/README.md

 # Leaderelection Go Library

 The `leaderelection` Go library provides a mechanism for leader election among a group of distributed processes.
 This library ensures that only one process acts as the leader at any given time, which is useful for tasks that require a single point of control.

+This library is heavily inspired by the [Kubernetes leader election client-go](https://pkg.go.dev/k8s.io/client-go/tools/leaderelection) and it abstracts the lease-store interface.
+The main goal is to provide a simple and extendable way to implement leader election with different lease-persistent layers and without the dependency on Kubernetes.

 ## Features

 - Leader election using leases
 - Graceful shutdown and leader takeover
 - Lease expiration and automatic leader re-election
-- Allows for custom lease store extensions (e.g., etcd, consul, redis.).
+- Allows for custom lease store extensions (e.g., etcd, consul, redis, postgress, mongo.).
 In this repo you can find an in-memory lease store implementation example.

 ## Installation